alphalyncis/alphalyncis.github.io/_pages/about.md

   - /about.html
 ---

-I am a 2nd year PhD student in Astronomy at University of Edinburgh.
-I am working on direct imaging characterization of brown dwarfs and giant explanet analogs.
+I am a 2nd year PhD student in Astronomy working with Beth Biller at University of Edinburgh.
+My thesis is centered on direct imaging characterization of brown dwarfs and giant explanet analogs.
 I am interested in studying the weather of these exoworlds using time-resolved spectroscopic observations, both from the ground and using JWST.

 Weather map of the nearest brown dwarfs WISE 1049AB
 ------